mariya12290/Guidance_Repo/README.md

 - World problems are not your problems, keep in mind
 - Your problems are only your problems, keep in mind

 ### Networking
 - Please be connected with likely minded people everyday always
 - Networking gives you more knowledge than anything

+### Mood swing
+- There is a great pro-verb in English.
+"Your mood is depending on Weather"
+- Nowadays, your mood is also depending on the people you live/work.
+- One should know how to control mood swing in life
+### Addictions
+- Control your emotions so that you will not be addicted to anything such as Smoking/drinking/other things
+- If you feel that you are addicted/being addicted to anything, start doing activites to get rid of addictions